Cheltenham Day 2 Tips - Wednesday's Tips for the 2025 Festival

 The second day of the Cheltenham Festival is known as 'Style Wednesday', and we've got the action covered with our Cheltenham Day 2 tips.

-Three Grade 1 races are on the card - the Turners Novices' Hurdle, Queen Mother Champion Chase, and the Champion Bumper.
+Three Grade 1 races are on the card - the Turners Novices' Hurdle, Queen Mother Champion Chase, and the Champion Bumper, with the Champion Chase in particular, always being a fascinating contest.

-Looking for expert Cheltenham tips?
-Check out our free Cheltenham Day 2 tips below.
+After some expert betting tips?
+Check out our free Cheltenham Day 2 tips and the top Cheltenham betting offers available ahead of the Festival.

 Race | Tip |